pappykkay/Classification-Algorithms/README.md

 # Classification-Algorithms
 The study aims to apply classification algorithms to the accident severity dataset and compare their performance using applicable metrics.
+It contains the implementation of k-Nearest Neighbour and logistic regression algorithms for classification on selected dataset.
+The dataset for the classification algorithms task is a truncated and abridged version of the UK Road Safety Statistics.
+Full Data download can be obtained from (https://roadtraffic.dft.gov.uk/custom-downloads/road-accidents).